solana-labs/solana/docs/src/proposals/partitioned-inflationary-rewards-distribution.md

 rewards at the start block of the epoch boundary becomes very expensive.
 Currently, with 550K stake accounts, the stake reward time has already taken more than 10 seconds.
-This prolonged computation slows down the network, and can cause large number of forks at the epoch boundary, which make the matter even worse.
+This prolonged computation slows down the network, and can cause large number of forks at the epoch boundary, which makes the matter even worse.

 ## Proposed Solutions